Coretti Arle-Titz: The Great Patriotic War and later career (1939–1951)

 After the outbreak of World War II, in late 1939–1940, Coretti began another Soviet tour for over 14 months across Siberia and the Far East.

 From October–December 1941, after the German invasion of the USSR, Coretti's touring halted and she volunteered as a nurse for Moscow's Military Hospital No.5012 (now N.I.
 Pirogova Hospital).
 On December 5, the Red Army brought all its might into German positions causing the Wehrmacht to hastily withdraw.
 This marked the prelude to many victories for the Red Army.
 Despite the war, on December 7, at the Maly Theatre, the All-Union Tour Association organized a concert revue of English and American Music & Songs.
 Honored Artist of the USSR, F. Petrova sang "Cowboy from Texas" and "Matrosskaya".
 This was followed by Coretti's successful performance, introducing Muscovites to the vocal works of English composers Henry Purcell, Michael Balfe, Roger Quilter and American composers Johnson and Lawrence.
 For the remainder of December, Boris and Coretti toured the Ivanovo Oblast.

 Early 1942, the couple continued touring, appearing in the Gorky Oblast, Tatar Autonomous Soviet Socialist Republic and Kirov Oblast until Boris resumed teaching in Moscow.
-From 1943-1945, Coretti continued touring military bases and hospitals with the Soviet Philharmonic Orchestra, especially in Arkhangelsk, Novosibirsk and Murmansk.
+From 1943 to 1945, Coretti continued touring military bases and hospitals with the Soviet Philharmonic Orchestra, especially in Arkhangelsk, Novosibirsk and Murmansk.